ontio/ontology/docs/specifications/cli_user_guide.md

 --gaslimit
 The gaslimit parameter is used to set the gaslimit of the current node transaction pool to accept transactions.
 Transactions below this gaslimit will be discarded.
 The default value is 20000.

---disabletxpoolpreexec
+--disable-tx-pool-pre-exec
-The disabletxpoolpreexec parameter is used to disable preExecution of a transaction from network in the transaction pool.
+The disable-tx-pool-pre-exec parameter is used to disable preExecution of a transaction from network in the transaction pool.
 By default, preExecution is enabled when ontology bootstrap.

---disablesyncverifytx
+--disable-sync-verify-tx
-The disablesyncverifytx is used to disable sync verify transaction in send transaction,include rpc restful websocket.
+The disable-sync-verify-tx is used to disable sync verify transaction in send transaction,include rpc restful websocket.

---enablebroadcastnettx
+--enable-broadcast-net-tx
-The enablebroadcastnettx is used to enable broadcast a transaction from network in the transaction pool.
+The enable-broadcast-net-tx is used to enable broadcast a transaction from network in the transaction pool.
 By default, this function is disabled when ontology bootstrap.

 ### 1.2 Node Deployment